NHSDigital/prescriptionsforpatients/README.md

 - `packages/splunkProcessor/` Processes CloudWatch logs for Splunk.
 - `packages/sandbox/` Returns [static data](./packages/specification/examples/GetMyPrescriptions/Bundle/success.json) from the Sandbox
 - `packages/middleware/` A modified [middy-error-handler](https://github.com/schibsted/middy-error-handler) to return FHIR responses
+- `packages/statusLambda/` Returns the status of the getMyPrescriptions endpoint
 - `scripts/` Utilities helpful to developers of this specification.
 - `cloudformation/` Contains cloudformation files used to create resources for CI builds and deployments
 - `privateCA/` Contains script to create self signed CA certificate and a client certificate used for mutual TLS